Historic Flag Ceremonies

-Units are invited to contact Mollieann Gray at Flag Plaza – Scout Center to register for a Historic Flag Ceremony.
+Units are invited to contact Charles Huse at Flag Plaza – Scout Center to schedule for a Historic Flag Ceremony.

 After signing up you will receive a complete script of the evening ceremony.
 A member of our Historic Flag Ceremonies Team will be on hand to greet and to assist you in the fun and easy to conduct program.